twotwentytwo/looksy/readme.md

-# Looksy
+# PickList

-Shared recommendations with your friends.
+Share your top 5 recommendations with friends.